MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 - [Data Sources](#databases)

 # <a name="overview"></a>Overview
-<span>`BAD_Mutations` </span>(**B**LAST-**A**ligned-**D**eleterious?) performs a likelihood ratio test (LRT) for the prediction of deleterious variants.
+`BAD_Mutations` (**B**LAST-**A**ligned-**D**eleterious?) performs a likelihood ratio test (LRT) for the prediction of deleterious variants.
 The package is comprised of Python and Bourne Again Shell (BASH) scripts.
-The LRT uses a [HyPhy](http://hyphy.org/w/index.php/Main_Page) script. <span>`BAD_Mutations` </span>was written with Python 2 syntax, but conversion to Python 3 is planned. <span>`BAD_Mutations` </span>is designed to be run from the command line.
+The LRT uses a [HyPhy](http://hyphy.org/w/index.php/Main_Page) script. `BAD_Mutations` was written with Python 2 syntax, but conversion to Python 3 is planned. `BAD_Mutations` is designed to be run from the command line.
 Running from an interactive Python environment is not recommended nor supported.

-<span>`BAD_Mutations` </span>contains five major subcommands: `setup`, `fetch`, `align`, `predict`, and `compile`.
+`BAD_Mutations` contains five major subcommands: `setup`, `fetch`, `align`, `predict`, and `compile`.
 Both `setup` and `fetch` are meant to be run once, or very rarely.
 The `align` subcommand generates phylogenetic trees and multiple sequence alignments for input to the prediction scripts.
 The `predict` subcommand does the actual variant effect prediction.
-More information about how to run <span>`BAD_Mutations` </span>is available in the “Usage” section.
+More information about how to run `BAD_Mutations` is available in the “Usage” section.

-Briefly, <span>`BAD_Mutations` </span>predicts deleterious variants using a sequence constraint approach.
+Briefly, `BAD_Mutations` predicts deleterious variants using a sequence constraint approach.
 For a given query gene sequence and list of nonsynonmyous SNPs, a multiple sequence alignment among homologues is produced, and the given codons are tested for conservation.
 Variants that alter a codon with a high degree of conservation are inferred to be deleterious.
-More details on the procedure in <span>`BAD_Mutations` </span>is available in the “Methods” section.
+More details on the procedure in `BAD_Mutations` is available in the “Methods” section.

 [Return to TOC](#toc)

 # <a name="citation"></a>Citation
 The model used to estimate codon conservation and predict which variants are deleterious is reported in Chun and Fay (2009).
-The actual software package is first used in [Kono *et al.*] (http://biorxiv.org/content/early/2016/01/01/033175). <span>`BAD_Mutations` </span>will have a formal publication after the Kono *et al.* manuscript is published.
+The actual software package is first used in [Kono *et al.*](http://biorxiv.org/content/early/2016/01/01/033175). `BAD_Mutations` will have a formal publication after the Kono *et al.* manuscript is published.

-<span>`BAD_Mutations` </span>was primarily written by Thomas J.Y.
+`BAD_Mutations` was primarily written by Thomas J.Y.
 Kono and Paul J. Hoffman.
 The HYPHY script for estimating codon conservation was written by Justin C. Fay.
 Testing was performed by Chaochih Liu, Felipe Reyes, and Skylar Wyant.

 [Return to TOC](#toc)

 # <a name="downloading"></a>Downloading
-<span>`BAD_Mutations` </span>is distributed through a [GitHub repository](https://github.com/MorrellLAB/BAD_Mutations).
+`BAD_Mutations` is distributed through a [GitHub repository](https://github.com/MorrellLAB/BAD_Mutations).
 You can use [Git](https://git-scm.com/) to clone the repository, or download a ZIP archive from GitHub.

 [Return to TOC](#toc)

 # <a name="dependencies"></a>Dependencies
-<span>`BAD_Mutations` </span>is written to run in a UNIX-like environment.
+`BAD_Mutations` is written to run in a UNIX-like environment.
 It has been successfully run on both Apple OS X and GNU/Linux.
 It is not supported on Microsoft Windows.
 It has not been tested on other variants of commercial UNIX.

-<span>`BAD_Mutations` </span>requires that the following software is installed and available in your `$PATH` or `sys.path` in Python:
+`BAD_Mutations` requires that the following software is installed and available in your `$PATH` or `sys.path` in Python:

 -   [GNU Bash](https://www.gnu.org/software/bash/) >= 3.2
 -   [Python](https://www.python.org/) >= 2.6.x